ankane/searchkick/README.md

 There are three strategies for keeping the index synced with your database.

-1. Immediately (default)
+1. Immediate (default)

   Anytime a record is inserted, updated, or deleted

-2. Asynchronously
+2. Asynchronous

   Use background jobs for better performance